 }

-In this example, the payload provides all the relevant details about the event, making it easy for your application to process the information.
+In this example, the payload provides all the relevant details about the event, making it easy for your application to process the data.

-While the payload contains the event data, webhook headers provide metadata about the request itself.
-Headers are key-value pairs sent along with the webhook request, and they play a critical role in ensuring secure and reliable communication.
+While the payload contains the data, the headers provide metadata about the webhook request.
+Headers are key-value pairs included in the HTTP request, and they play a critical role in ensuring secure and efficient communication.

-application/json or application/xml).user.signup or order.created).Here’s what a typical set of webhook headers might look like:
+application/json or application/xml).user_registered, payment_success).Here’s what the headers of a webhook request might look like:

 Content-Type: application/json